CERBON-MODS/CERBONs-Better-Totem-of-Undying/FAQ.md

 A: No, I will not backport to versions below 1.18.2.

-**Q:I have blacklisted a dimension/structure and it's not working.
+**Q: I have blacklisted a dimension/structure and it's not working.
 Why?**

-A: Probably you have written the dimension/structure id wrong.
-Please check if you have written the mod id and the dimension/structure id correct.
+A: Probably you have written the dimension/structure ID incorrectly.
+Please double-check if you have entered the correct mod ID and dimension/structure ID.
+Another possibility is that you haven't saved the file.

 **Q: How do I add blocks to the "totem_cant_break" tag?**